 Photo: External (indirect) environmental and health cost estimates produced for FAO for the 2003-2005 locust control campaign on a 25 sq km spatial grid in Senegal - total costs estimated at approximately €8 million.

 Entomology has been a common entry point into wider environmental problems, with insects being central to risks to agricultural production, human and animal health, and damage to natural ecosystems through pest invasions.
 Insects are managed on a range of scales, from individuals exercising immediate local control to regional area-wide programmes and long-term international regulation, which requires an understanding of complex social, economic and policy interactions to apply sound principles of ecology and economics.
-Broad interests have been reflected in the supervision of very diverse MSc and PhD students on topics ranging from fuelwood management, strategic environmental assessment, and agricultural policy, to oil pipeline risks and environmental management systems for businesses.
+Broad interests have been reflected in the supervision of very diverse MSc and PhD students on topics ranging from coffee crop management, fisheries and agricultural policy, to passion fruit pest management and environmental management systems for businesses.
 A common theme is the establishment of analytical frameworks that can incorporate quantitative spatial and temporal inputs along with management or policy objectives.

 Photo: The IAEA Model Business Plan for Sterile Insect Production Facilities sets out principles for planning capital investment and operational costs in both large and small-scale sterile insect control programmes.

-Current projects include DROPSA, an EC Framework 7 projects investigating risks and improved management of horticultural pests in Europe; risk analysis for novel mosquito vector control with FNIH/Gates Foundation; and the continual development of improved risk assessment methods for invasive species management in Great Britain through work with the English, Scottish and Welsh governments, and the Food and Environment Research Agency.
-The EC Framework 7 project MYFISH investigated variants on Maximum Sustainable Yield as targets for fisheries management.
-The EC Framework 7 project PLANTFOODSEC developed integrated risk analysis methods to assess security threats from plant pests alongside risks related to normal agricultural trade and travel.
-A BBSRC funded project called UNPICK is exploring the public understanding of tree health issues in Britain.
-Two EC Horizon2020 projects, EMPHASIS and EUCLID, on pest risk and management involve the development of indicators and an anlytical framework for new pest management technology implementation.
+Current projects include two EC Horizon2020 projects, EMPHASIS and EUCLID, on pest risk and management involve the development of indicators and an analytical framework for new pest management technology implementation; and risk analysis for novel mosquito vector control with Gates Foundation; and the continual development of improved risk assessment methods for invasive species management in Great Britain through work with the English, Scottish and Welsh governments, and the Food and Environment Research Agency.
+Recent projects included the EC Framework 7 project MYFISH investigated variants on Maximum Sustainable Yield as targets for fisheries management; DROPSA, on fruit pest management in Europe; and PLANTFOODSEC, which developed integrated risk analysis methods to assess security threats from plant pests alongside risks related to normal agricultural trade and travel.
+A BBSRC funded project called UNPICK explored the public understanding of tree health issues in Britain.

 et al., 2016, The MSY concept in a multi-objective fisheries environment - Lessons from the North Sea, Marine Policy, Vol:69, ISSN:0308-597X, Pages:146-158